 In a local boat you travel downstream on the Dutthawaddy to Jyo Pagoda.
 You also pay a visit to a Shan monastery, more than 150 years old, built by one of the Shan princes.
 The rest of the afternoon is at your free disposal to explore Hsipaw on your own.

-Day 10: HSIPAW - GOTHEIK VIADUCT - MAYMYO
+Day 10: TRAIN JOURNEY FROM HSIPAW OVER THE GOTHEIK VIADUCT TO MAYMYO

 Transfer to the Hsipaw railway station.
 Board the train going in the direction of Maymyo (Phyn-Oo-Lwin) and travel on what is probably one of the most impressive and scenic train sections in all of Asia.
 Among other things the train travels over the 700 meter long Gotheik Viaduct spanning a gorge 300 meters deep.

-After a short drive you reach Maymyo, a picturesque mountain town that is a popular destination for the Burmese because of its pleasant climate.
+You reach Maymyo, a picturesque mountain town that is a popular destination for the Burmese because of its pleasant climate.
 Apart from the botanical garden set up by Colonel May, many architectonic relics from the English colonial period are still standing.
-Interestingly enough, in Pyin-Oo-Win you encounter, as well as Bamars, many Nepalese and Indians, whose fathers settled there after the Second World War.
+Interestingly enough, in Pyin-Oo-Win you encounter, as well as Bamars, many Nepalese and Indians, whose fathers were once soldiers in the British Army and settled there after the Second World War.
 Overnight stay in Pyin-Oo-Lwin.

 Day 11: TRAVEL FROM MAYMYO TO MANDALAY